shautvast/perfix/README.md

 Pretty basic profiling tool for JVM's

 # Highlights:
 * Provides method and SQL statement execution time.
+(Somehow it gives me more info than Java Mission Control)
 * Meant for development time (after process stops, data is gone).
 * Minimalistic commandline interface (ssh).
 * Execution time is measured in nanoseconds, reported in milliseconds (this way the totals and averages are most precise, but also human readable).